Overview: Officers in a Delaware Corporation

 Officers in a Delaware corporation, close corporation, or public benefit corporation assume a significant part in the everyday tasks and the management of the organization.

-Maintains detailed records of the corporation and prepares meeting minutes for internal shareholders.
+- Secretary: Maintains detailed records of the corporation and prepares meeting minutes of internal shareholders.

 There are no required positions for officers that Delaware corporations must hold, unlike other states.
 An entire Delaware corporation can be made up of one person.
 Delaware corporations usually have at least one president and a secretary.